Cell State Transitions: Approaches, Experimental Systems and Models

 Sara Wickström Max Planck Institute for Molecular Biomedicine, Germany

-We are now open for applications: Online application form
+We are now closed for applications

 We offer 10 funded places for early-career researchers (PhD, postdocs and PIs in the first 3 years of their first appointment) to attend our Workshops along with the 20 invited speakers.
 We just ask that you pay for your own travel costs.
 Please complete the application form and attach a one page CV and an abstract.
 PhD and postdoc applicants should include a letter of support from their supervisor